“Come on, mom, can’t we do Spanish, please!”

-Spanish is in the bottom of the page.
+Spanish is at the bottom of the page.
 The system that works for us is writing down everything we do for each day of the week and then circling things once they get done.
-We do year round school.
+We do year-round school.
 That’s why you can see Math, Science, and English on our July calendar.
 But we do a lighter load during summer that’s why you don’t see the addition of other subjects like History and Poetry.

 A huge part of the course was watching videos.
 We watched it according to instructions: sometimes a 5-minute segment was all that was needed, other days a whole movie was in order.
 It’s a fabulous introduction to hearing the Spanish language in everyday life.
 I loved that we could learn a proper pronunciation of vocabulary words.